Permanente Quarry: Magnesium production

 The magnesium production plant at Permanente was part of a massive undertaking by the U.S. government to increase production.
-Until 1941, Dow Chemical Co. was the only magnesium producer in the country.
+Until 1941, Dow Chemical Company was the only magnesium producer in the country.
 In addition to providing government subsidies to the privately owned Permanente Metals Corp. plant, the government had several government-owned, contractor-operated (GOCO) operations, all of which combined to end the Dow monopoly.
 Different plants used different processes to produce magnesium, but the Permanente plant was the only one to use the Hansgirg process.
 Total U.S. production increased from 12 million pounds in 1940, to nearly 600 million pounds in early 1944.
 Mobilization officials cut back on production in 1944 as it far outweighed demand by nearly 100 million pounds annually.

-In addition to the Permanente privately owned plant, Kaiser managed a GOCO plant in Manteca, CA. The $6 million facility, built by the Defense Plant Corporation (DPC) used the "ferrosilicon process" to produce magnesium metal.
+In addition to the Permanente privately owned plant, Kaiser managed a GOCO plant in Manteca, California.
+The $6 million facility, built by the Defense Plant Corporation (DPC) used the "ferrosilicon process" to produce magnesium metal.
 The Manteca plant began production in June 1942, making 10 tons of magnesium per day.

-A ferrosilicon plant operated at Permanente from 1942–1944 to supply the Manteca operation.
+A ferrosilicon plant operated at Permanente from 1942 to 1944 to supply the Manteca operation.
 Quartz from White Rock in Mariposa County, supplemented with quartz gravel from the Bear River in Placer County, Alabama and local oil refinery coke, semi-anthracite Oklahoma coal and scrap iron were combined in an electric furnace to make ferrosilicon.

 The ferrosilicon process was also a carbothermic process which combined dolomite ore, a source of magnesium oxide, with ferrosilicon, a combination of iron and quartz.
 Heating pieces of this mix at high temperatures releases magnesium.

 Hansgirg's carbothermic magnesium reduction process required the magnesium oxide and carbon to be heated to 3800 °F and then rapidly cooled to 380 °F in one thousandth of a second to precipitate the metals.
 This was achieved by using very cold natural gas.
 Because of the proximity of the magnesium facility and the cement plant, the natural gas was used to cool the magnesium process then burned in the cement kilns.
 The magnesium carbonate and magnesite ore arrived by rail from Kaiser-owned mines in Nevada and the gas was piped from San Joaquin Valley oil fields.
-Raw ore was $.50 per ton and the finished product was $450 per ton.
+Raw ore was $0.50 per ton and the finished product was $450 per ton.